Lawrence Clark Powell: Biography

 The Lawrence Clark Powell Memorial Lecture is held in Tucson annually in Powell's honor, with noted authors speaking about topics relevant to Powell's work, and Lifetime Achievement awards have been granted at the Memorial Lecture in prior years.

 Powell was a president of the Bibliographical Society of America, the California Library Association, and the Zamorano Club of Los Angeles, and also a member of the Roxburghe Club of Los Angeles, the Caxton Club of Chicago, and the Grolier Club of New York.

+In 1981 he was awarded American Library Association Honorary Membership.

 He died at La Rosa Health Center in Tucson, Arizona at age 94.
 His wife, née Fay Ellen Shoemaker, died around 1991.
 The couple had two sons, one named Norman.

 Literary friendships

 In 1934, Powell moved to Laguna Beach, California with his wife Fay, to live next door to M.F.K.
 Fisher, with whom he maintained a great correspondence and friendship.
 (The couple later lived in Malibu, until the family home—and the book collection contained therein—was destroyed in the 1978 Malibu fire.)

 In the 1930s, Powell was a correspondent, friend and bibliographer for John Steinbeck as he composed Of Mice and Men and The Grapes of Wrath.

 Henry Miller wrote in his book The Air-Conditioned Nightmare that L. C. Powell, "a humble, modest librarian at U.C.L.A." was (apart from Ed Ricketts) the only person whom Miller, during his journey across the United States, found "satisfied with his lot, adjusted to his environment, happy in his work, and representative of all that is best in the American tradition".

 Miller also credited Powell for the suggestion that led him to write "The Books In My Life", and that work is dedicated to Powell.